domenic/wk-scripts/changelogs/level-breakdown.md

 # WaniKani Level Breakdown Changelog

+## 1.0.2

+* Fixed the API key retrieval code, now that WaniKani moved the API key to a separate page from the main account page.

 ## 1.0.1

 * Made the script also run on `https://wanikani.com/`, not just `https://wanikani.com/dashboard`, since the pages are apparently the same.